-Alcogal, a leading mergers and acquisitions law firm in Panama, advised Grande Investment Corp. in the negotiation for the acquisition of a controlling interest of Petroamerica Terminal S.A.
+Alcogal, leading mergers and acquisitions lawyers in Panama, advised Grande Investment Corp. in the negotiation for the acquisition of a controlling interest of Petroamerica Terminal S.A.
 (PATSA) by VTTI B.V.

 Alcogal, collaborated with the review, negotiation, and closing of the Stock Purchase Agreement, Shareholder´s Agreement, and other transactional documents.
 The acquisition totaled US$75 million.